-Your simple skincare morning routine
+Your simple 3 step skincare morning routine

 Your morning routine is all about protecting your skin from the sun, pollutants and the elements.

-Step 1: Wash your face
+Step 1: Cleanse

 This is the first and most important step.
-You need to wash your face to get rid of any dirt, grime, bacteria and oil that’s accumulated during the day.
+You should always wash your face to get rid of grime, bacteria and oil that’s accumulated during the day.

 It’s important to choose a gentle cleanser that will give you a thorough cleaning without stripping your skin of its natural protective barrier.